This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Quick note: The points mentioned below are to help consumers find shoes made without animal skin.
-There are certainly drawbacks and environmental implications of buying shoes made from toxic materials like petroleum and PVC however this guide is for someone who is looking to avoid shoes made from animal sources.
-We definitely encourage our readers to look for more environmentally-conscious materials that also do not harm animals whenever they can.
+Not all vegan leather are created equal where some are made from fossil fuel or treated with toxic chemicals that harm the planet and workers, however, this guide is strictly on how to avoid shoes made from animal sources.
+In addition, I encourage conscious consumers to look for more eco-friendly materials whenever possible.

 Getting to know our shoes